Category: Leadership & Management

 Dozier received the Pathfinder Award in 1990 from the Institute for Public Relations Research and Education.
 In 2001, he received the Jackson, Jackson & Wagner Behavioral Science Prize for his research in public relations that benefits practitioners.
 In 2008, the Public Relations Society of America named him the Outstanding Educator.

-Hongmei Shen, Ph.D., APR, associate professor and faculty advisor (PRSSA SDSU chapter), school of journalism & media studies, San Diego State University
+Hongmei Shen, Ph.D., APR, associate professor, San Diego State University

 Dr. Fussell Sisco has published 15 refereed journal articles in various premier academic journals in public relations and mass communication, and has presented 30 refereed research papers at international and national conferences.
 Her research agenda focuses on nonprofit organizations and crisis communication, having previously worked in nonprofit and higher education public relations.
 She is the vice-chair of the National Work, Life and Gender Issues Committee of the Public Relations Society of America.